|

 The photo on the left the shows the the allweather

-easy access board walk to the viewing area of the
+easy access board walk to the viewing area of the Magnetic

-back of the Visitor Information Centre.
+the Visitor Information Centre.

 |